flyve-mdm/glpi-plugin/_posts/static/2017-11-15-installation.md

 The DBMS must provide an access to the message queuing server for the authentication process of its clients.
 This server will be configured below; let's focus on the DBMS for now.

-Assuming your DBMS server is not exposed to the world and the message queuing is on an other server, edit **my.cnf** to listen on **0.0.0.0** instead of 127.0.0.1.
+Assuming your DBMS server is not exposed to the world and the message queuing is on another server, edit **my.cnf** to listen on **0.0.0.0** instead of 127.0.0.1.

 ```
 bind-address = 0.0.0.0